page contents

 The other repair items are a priority but not necessarily immediate.
 I plan on fixing these repairs over the next few months and am guessing a liberal $500-700 will need to be forked out from now until Christmas.
 Bummer, right?

 I learned a long time ago that cars are high maintenance and require money and attention to keep them running.
 My goal is to celebrate my ’94 Honda Accord’s 20th birthday before getting a new car.
 I don’t mind driving a beater and would rather have a crappy paid-for car than to go into debt.
-However, that means by 2014, I’d like to have $10,000 saved for a new ride.
+However, that means by next year, I’d like to have $10,000 saved for Car Leasing Wirral.
 Hmm… I suppose I will have to start a New Car Fund as soon as I’m debt free.

 Ahhh, the joys woes of being an adult!